91°µÍø researchers are using a new bioderived material to 3D print custom roosting structures for endangered bats.

 A team led by scientists at ORNL identified and demonstrated a method to process a plant-based material called nanocellulose that reduced energy needs by a whopping 21%, using simulations on the lab’s supercomputers and follow-on analysis.

-ORNL is working with industry partners to develop a technique that combines 3D printing and conventional machining to produce large metal parts for clean energy applications.
+ORNL is working with industry partners to develop a technique that combines 3D printing and conventional machining to produce large metal parts for energy applications.

 Ten future U.S. Army officers recently visited ORNL to learn about the legacy of nuclear science.